PrinceOkunade/Customer-Churn-Prediction/README.md

 ### Key EDA insights

-- **27%** of customers churned — class imbalance handled with SMOTE on the training fold only.
+- **27%** of customers churned; class imbalance handled with SMOTE on the training fold only.
 - **Month-to-month** contracts churn at ~43% vs under 3% for two-year contracts.
 - Customers without TechSupport, OnlineSecurity, or OnlineBackup churn at materially higher rates.
 - Most churners leave within the first few months of tenure.